-2. The Gene Technology Regulatory Scheme covers dealings with all live/viable GMOs as defined in the GT Act and modified by the GT Regulations.
-The scope of the gene technology legislation covers all aspects of GMOs, including commercial, research and development, and personal use of GMOs.

-3. All GMOs, whether created in Australia or imported are covered by the Gene Technology legislation.

-4. The gene technology legislation is not intended to restrict the quantity or value of imports but to manage the risks of working with GMOs.
-In administering the gene technology regulatory system, the Gene Technology Regulator (the GT Regulator), has specific responsibility to protect the health and safety of people, and to protect the environment, by identifying risks posed by or as a result of gene technology, and by managing those risks through regulating certain dealings with GMOs.
-The Gene Technology Regulatory Scheme also implements Australia's obligations under Article 8(g) the UN Convention on Biological Diversity.
+- 2. The National Gene Technology Scheme covers all dealings with all live/viable GMOs as defined in the GT Act.
+The GT Act defines GMO dealings to include experiments, manufacture, production, breeding, growing, transport, destruction and import. - 3.
+All GMOs, whether created in Australia or imported, are covered by the Gene Technology legislation. - 4.
+The gene technology legislation is not intended to restrict the quantity or value of imports but to manage the risks of working with GMOs.
+In administering the National Gene Technology Scheme, the Gene Technology Regulator (the GT Regulator) has specific responsibility to protect the health and safety of people, and to protect the environment, by identifying risks posed by or as a result of gene technology, and by managing those risks through regulating certain dealings with GMOs.
+The National Gene Technology Scheme also implements Australia's obligations under Article 8(g) the UN Convention on Biological Diversity.

-A voluntary system / industry self-regulation is not appropriate due to the level of public concern over the potential risks posed by GMOs.
+A voluntary system/industry self-regulation is not appropriate due to the level of public concern over the potential risks posed by GMOs.
 However, some work with specified categories of GMOs does not require licensing and can be carried out under a notification process with the appropriate institutional oversight (for example using GM cell lines to manufacture GM pharmaceutical products within certified facilities).